 | Fort Wilderness Resale | ✗ | ✗ | ✗ | ✓ |

-What This Means for Your Buying Decision
+What This Means for Your Purchasing Decision

 - You have zero flexibility to book anywhere else with those points